 Many online retailers choose to remove the option of writing comments and reviews on their websites, fearing that bad reviews or ratings will tarnish good ones and spread a bad brand image.

-Nothing could be further from the truth!
-It's true that positive reviews improve sales figures by up to 35%, but you can only get them if you accept the possibility of some lukewarm or bad reviews.
+Nothing could be further from the truth, however.
+Positive reviews can improve sales figures by up to 35%, but you can only get them if you accept the possibility of some lukewarm or bad reviews.

-In addition, the marketing opportunity provided by a bad review is huge: it can improve your brand image and trust among users if you respond quickly to a bad review, showing understanding and providing a solution to the problem.
-And they provide valuable information for the marketing, design and manufacturing team: what can be improved in the product and in the online shopping experience?
+The marketing opportunity provided by a bad review is not to be underestimated.
+It can build trust in your brand if you respond quickly with an empathetic solution to the problem.
+They also provide invaluable feedback for the entire team, highlighting what can be improved in the product and shopping experience.

 Not all social networks work equally for all brands and all types of products.
-However, it is interesting to incorporate them into a sales strategy because they can greatly facilitate the user's shopping experience.
+Utilizing each platform for different purposes as part of your sales strategy can greatly improve your ecommerce shopping experience.

 Boosting engagement: a memorable service

-Generating a great first impression is vital to inspire confidence and keep users coming back.
+Generating a great first impression is vital to promote brand loyalty and repeat custom.